 - Where can I find more information about violation of probation in Denton County?

-Types of Violations of Probation in Texas
+Types of Probation Violations in Texas

 Texas Code of Criminal Procedure § 42A.301 establishes that judges having jurisdiction of criminal cases determine the conditions of community supervision.
 A judge can impose “any reasonable condition that is designed to protect or restore the community, protect or restore the victim, or punish, rehabilitate, or reform the alleged offender.”